-City Works Eatery & Pour House is officially open in Disney Springs and the restaurant recently hosted us for a meal so we could try out some of the vegan options.
+City Works Eatery & Pour House has been open for a while now in Disney Springs and the restaurant recently hosted us for a meal so we could try out some of the vegan options.

-This new 8,632 square foot restaurant is located adjacent to the NBA Experience in Disney Springs West Side.
+This new 8,632 square foot restaurant is located across from Cirque du Soleil in Disney Springs West Side.

 The pub house has a modern industrial feel to it with cool grey seat covers set against copper walls and tables.
 The main bar flanks the rear wall of the dining room and is rather long.
 Large television sets offer an array of sporting events.